-As a people business, we are very fortunate and privileged to have a team of dedicated and committed staff that have, despite incredible challenges, remained focussed on delivering the best possible service to our customers, contractors, and candidates.
-The Directors are truly grateful to the leadership team and staff for going beyond the call of duty.
-We thank you.
+We are very fortunate and privileged to have a team of dedicated and committed staff that care about Ignite and delivering the best possible service to our customers, candidates and contractors.
+The Directors are once again appreciative of the combined efforts of the leadership team and all Ignite staff to deliver this year's result.

-On behalf of the Directors, I would also like to thank our shareholders for their continuing support and belief in Ignite.
+On behalf of the Directors, I would also like to thank our shareholders for their continuing support and patience.

-Garry Sladden Chairman
+Garry Sladden Chairperson